Oracle Cloud: Software as a Service (SaaS)

 On July 28, 2016 Oracle bought NetSuite, the very first cloud company, for $9.3 billion.

 Data as a Service (DaaS)

 This platform is known as the Oracle Data Cloud.
 This platform aggregates and analyzes consumer data powered by Oracle ID Graph across channels and devices to create cross-channel consumer understanding.

 Deployment models

-Oracle Cloud is available in 37 regions as of March 2022, including North America, South America, UK, European Union, Middle East, Africa, India, Australia, Korea, and Japan.
-Oracle Cloud is available as a public cloud (Oracle-managed regions); to select government agencies as an Oracle-managed government cloud in the United States (with FedRAMP High and DISA SRG IL5 compliance) and United Kingdom; and as a "private cloud" or "hybrid cloud" as an Oracle-managed database-only service or full-service dedicated region - what Oracle calls "Cloud at Customer."
+Oracle Cloud is available in 44 regions as of July 2023, including North America, South America, UK, European Union, Middle East, Africa, India, Australia, Korea, and Japan.
+Oracle Cloud is available as a public cloud (Oracle-managed regions); to selected government agencies as an Oracle-managed government cloud in the United States (with FedRAMP High and DISA SRG IL5 compliance) and United Kingdom; and as a "private cloud" or "hybrid cloud" as an Oracle-managed database-only service or full-service dedicated region - what Oracle calls "Cloud at Customer."

 Architecture

 Oracle's public and government cloud is offered through a global network of Oracle-managed data centers, connected by an Oracle-managed backbone network.
 Oracle's Exadata Cloud at Customer leverages this network for control plane services.
 Oracle deploys their cloud in Regions, typically with two geographically distributed regions in each country for disaster resiliency with data sovereignty.
 Inside each Region are at least one fault-independent Availability Domain and three fault-tolerant Fault Domains per Availability Domain.
 Each Availability Domains contains an independent data center with power, thermal, and network isolation.

 Oracle Cloud hosts customer-accessible cloud infrastructure and platform services, as well as end-user accessible software as a service from these cloud regions.